 “Tim Benjamin refreshingly provided an opera that succeeds in sustaining interest over nearly two hours ...
 The fluent, well-crafted score offers some striking moments”— Opera Magazine

-Tim is becoming well-known as a composer of opera; his works include Emily (the critically acclaimed world premiere production ran in West Yorkshire in 2013), The Corley Conspiracy (commissioned by and first performed at the 2007 London Design Festival), Le Gâteau d’Anniversaire (commissioned by CNIPAL and first performed at Opéra de Marseille), Mrs Lazarus (first performed at the Southbank Centre, London), and A Dream of England (first performed at Wigmore Hall, London).
-His one-act chamber opera The Rosenhan Experiment, previously performed in London (South Bank) in 2008 and later on tour in the South-West, is touring again in a fresh production with a new orchestration during 2013-2014.
+With his company Radius Opera he has created operas including The Corley Conspiracy (commissioned by and first performed at the 2007 London Design Festival), Le Gâteau d’anniversaire (commissioned by CNIPAL and first performed at Opéra de Marseille), Mrs Lazarus (first performed at the Southbank Centre, London), and the music-drama A Dream of England (first performed at Wigmore Hall, London).

 In addition to credits as a composer, Tim also directs for the screen, and set up the film company East View Film in 2017.
 The debut short film Meet Your Keeper garnered awards at festivals internationally, and more recently he directed the feature film The Fire of Olympus, distributed worldwide by MarqueeTV.

 “A masterful and opulent piece”— UK Film Review